hendersonsa793-healthcare/epic-beaker-lab-portfolio/05_beaker-lis-case-studies/README.md

 # Beaker & LIS Case Studies

+> Real-world clinical systems troubleshooting and workflow design aligned to Epic Beaker environments.

-This section contains real-world case studies focused on laboratory information systems (LIS) and Epic Beaker–aligned workflows within a clinical laboratory environment.
+This section contains structured case studies based on real laboratory information system (LIS) workflows and Epic Beaker–aligned build considerations.

-These case studies reflect hands-on experience supporting system validation, troubleshooting, and workflow analysis during laboratory operations and implementation activities.
+These cases reflect hands-on experience with system validation, troubleshooting, and workflow design in a clinical laboratory environment.

 ---

 ## Focus Areas

-The cases in this section demonstrate applied experience with:
+The case studies in this section demonstrate applied experience with:

 - Instrument–LIS interfaces (order query and result transmission behavior)
 - Order configuration and accession-level workflow dependencies